Franceville

 Franceville is one of the four largest cities in Gabon, with a population of 110,568 at the 2013 census.
 It lies on the Mpassa River and at the end of the Trans-Gabon Railway and the N3 road.
-It grew from a village named Masuku when Pierre Savorgnan de Brazza chose it to resettle former slaves and renamed it Francheville (meaning "city of the freed") in 1880.
-The city later came to be called Franceville (meaning "French city").
+It grew from a village named Masuku.

 Overview

-Brazza founded Franceville on June 13, 1880.
-The former name was Masuku.
-As time went on, it became known as Franceville.
+Pierre Savorgnan de Brazza chose the village of Masuku to resettle former slaves and renamed it Francheville (meaning "city of the freed") in 1880.
+This name later was modified to Franceville, after the country’s former ruler (meaning "city of France").

 Features of the town include St Hilaire's Church (built in 1899), a large statue of President Omar Bongo (who was born in Franceville), a primate medical research institute, and a golf course.
 Its airport is 20 km west, in Mvengué.
 Bongo was buried in Franceville on June 18, 2009.

 There is a market where numerous items can be purchased, including clothing, fruit and vegetables, electronics, meats, and the market also sells bushmeat, which includes Central African rock python, monkey and local species of animals.

 There are a few hotels, of which the best known is the Hôtel Poubara, overlooking the president's holiday home.

 Franceville also has many waterfalls.
 One of the best known is the Poubara Falls, which is co-located with a hydroelectric plant that provides the area with constant electricity.